askesvane/LanguageAnalytics/assignment7_WineClassification/README.md

 __The model__

-The preprocessed data is first fed into an embedding layer with the pretrained GloVe weights of the embedding matrix.
+The pre-processed data is first fed into an embedding layer with the pretrained GloVe weights of the embedding matrix.
 The embedding layer is followed by a convolution layer employing the 'ReLU' activation function and with L2 regularization of 0.0001.
-This has been included to constrain the model to learn a more regular set of weights in order to prevent overfitting.
+This has been included to constrain the model to learn a more regular set of weights to prevent overfitting.
 Then follows a max pooling layer and two dense layers, the first with a 'ReLU' activation function and the second with a 'softmax' activation function with *n* potential outcomes (where n is the number of outcome categories which can be specified from the command line).
 The model is then compiled using 'Adam' as the optimizer and 'categorical crossentropy' as the loss function parameter.

 ## Results and evaluation